monirome/TFM_wav2vec2.0/README.md

 # TFM: Application of semi-supervised methods for the recognition of pathological voices in aphasia
 This repository contains three python scripst for preprocessing and cleaning the data obtained from [AphasiaBank](https://talkbank.org/share/data.html).

-- preprocessing_clean_data.ipynb.ipynb: script for reading, cleaning and creating the dataframe used later to generate the audio slices where the patient speaks.
+- preprocessing_clean_data.ipynb: script for reading, cleaning and creating the dataframe used later to generate the audio slices where the patient speaks.
 - convert_mp4_wav.py: script that converts the videos of the conversations between researcher and patient from mp4 to wav.
 - aduio_chunks.py: script that generates the audio cuts where the patient speaks.